 The FAA has determined that revising the existing maintenance or inspection program takes an average of 90 workhours per operator, although the agency recognizes that this number may vary from operator to operator.
 Since operators incorporate maintenance or inspection program changes for their affected fleet(s), the FAA has determined that a per-operator estimate is more accurate than a per-airplane estimate.

-Therefore, the agency estimates the average total cost per operator to be \$7,650 (90 work-hours $\times$ \$85 per work-hour).
+The FAA estimates the total cost per operator for the new proposed actions to be \$7,650 (90 work-hours \times \$85 per work-hour).